trees02

 One of the performers on the Hoot Owls program, Mel Blanc, achieved fame as the author of cartoon characterization in later years in Hollywood where he became the nation’s voice for cartoon characters such as Elmer Fudd and Bugs Bunny.
 Blanc, who received his high school education in Portland, joined the program in 1927.
 Nicknamed "The Grand Snicker" on the Hoot Owls, Blanc became well known for his comedy, as well as his skills as a storyteller, ad-libber, musician, vocalist, and, later, orchestra pit conductor.

-Blanc left KGW in 1933 and moved down the hall to perform on sister station KEX in the popular "Cobwebs and Nuts" program, before moving to Hollywood in 1935.
+Mel Blanc left KGW in 1932 and moved to Hollywood where success eluded him.
+In 1933, Blanc returned to Portland to perform on KGW’s sister station KEX in the popular "Cobwebs and Nuts" program.
+In 1935, Blanc moved to Hollywood again to Warner Brothers’ station KFWB.
+Blanc did the voices for his first Warner Brothers cartoon in 1937, "Picador Porky."
 While working on animated cartoons at Warner Brothers studios in Southern California, he became known as the "man of a thousand voices."

-During his early years in Portland radio, Blanc laid the foundation for many of his later cartoon voices and comedy routines.
+Chet Huntley spent time early in his career at KGW before joining David Brinkley in anchoring the NBC Nightly News.
 One of KGW’s managers who was highly respected in the radio business was Arden X. Pangborn and he found his way to Hollywood as well.
 KGW newsman Tom McCall went on to become Governor of Oregon.
 Ted Hallock worked at KGW and later went on to serve in the Oregon Senate from 1963 to 1983.

 After airing for a short time on KFEC, Amos & Andy moved to KGW in 1929 and then to KOIN in 1939.